oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 #### Issue scoped bearer tokens

-Token servers SHOULD issue bearer tokens that contain an audience restriction, scoping their use to the intended relying party or set of relying parties.
+Authorization servers SHOULD issue bearer tokens that contain an audience restriction, scoping their use to the intended relying party or set of relying parties.